 5. How should we enhance the visibility of our campaign assets?

-As we’ve already described in a previous article – Search, or the “crown” of the Inbound Marketing tree is an aspect you should definitely avoid underestimating.
+As we’ve already described in our article on the pillars of inbound marketing – Search, or the “crown” of the Inbound Marketing tree is an aspect you should definitely avoid underestimating.
 Some of the crucial elements that fall into the SEO category are consideration of Keywords, Link Building strategies and PPC (pay-per-click)/ Adwords investments.

 6. How will we track the results?